Do Hip Labral Tears Matter with Hip Impingement?

-Many times people who have been told they have FAI have been told that their labrums are “shredded up” or “badly damaged” or something similarly scary sounding.
+People who’ve been told they have FAI also often have been told that their labrums are “shredded up” or “badly damaged” or something similarly scary sounding.

-When you read articles on the internet, it seems like labral tears have been definitively shown to cause you pain and that nothing but surgery could possibly help you.
+When you read articles on the internet, it seems like labral tears have been definitively shown to cause hip pain and that nothing but surgery could possibly help you.

-In fact, surgeons who keep up with recent research will tell you that there is not a strong correlation between a labral tear and pain.
+In fact, doctors who keep up with recent research will tell you that there is not a strong correlation between a hip labral tear and pain.
 Labral tears are believed to cause pain, but many people with labral tears have absolutely no symptoms at all.
-This study provides a clear example of people with labral tears and NO problems.
+This study provides a clear example of people with labral tears and NO hip problems.

-And here is another study as a great example of how many things can be found in an MRI when there are no actual problems being caused by those allegedly “pathological” issues.
+And here is another study as a great example of how many things can be found in an MRI when no actual problems are being caused by those alleged “pathological” issues.

-This third study also found a high prevalence of labral tears in asymptomatic people and concludes that some of the apparent “pathologies” in asymptomatic individuals are likely just natural variations.
+This third study also found a high prevalence of labral tears in asymptomatic people and concludes that some of the alleged “pathologies” should be seen as just natural anatomic variations.

-Kristen was diagnosed with FAI, labral tears, and “degeneration” in her spine in her mid 20s.
-She was literally crippled and put out of a job because of her pain levels.
+Kristen was diagnosed with FAI, labral tears, and “degeneration” in her spine in her mid-20s.
+She was literally crippled and put out of a job because of pain.
 After many failed attempts to get out of pain, she started focusing on muscles.
 And that is what eventually got her out of pain.

-You can see her results after a year of careful training and careful progression in the video below.
+In the video below, you can see her marked improvement after a year of careful training and careful progression.

 Remembr that there are alternatives to jumping into surgery.

 The conservative approach to hip pain and alleged FAI and hip labral tear problems is to retrain the muscles that control the hip joint.
 This improves function and restores normal, healthy sensations to your hips.